AlbertoBonfiglio/FSND_Capstone/backend/readme.md

 ### Setup Auth0

+Setting up Auth0 to work with roles and permissions when accessing APIs with a Single Page Application is ridicolously hard.
+There is no automatic way to set a user role or grant permission at login without either granting roles and permissions manually in the dashboard, or using a custom action attached to the post login flow.
+Auth0 does not allow a SPA application to have a `grant:credentials` permission for security reasons and the Auth0 Management api fails in the action when it tries to grant a user a default role or permission.
+The work-around is to change the app type from `Single Page Application` to `regular web app` which can have the `grant:credentials` permission.

+However, the library provided to manage the login and sign up flow in the frontend app doesn't work if the application type is set to `regular web app`.

+To make all work, the `Authentication Extension` needs to be added and configured.
+This opens a new api that can be called inside the action and allows assigning custom roles and permisiions to the user profile.
+In the background it sets up another application and api that are used internally for the default role granting and to add roles and permission to the tokens.
+Additionally, it can be called externally, and the Python API uses it in the Admin endpoint to allow an admin to manage users in the front-end app.

+The following are the steps to set up the Auth0 system

 1. Create a new Auth0 Account
 2. Select a unique tenant domain
-3. Create a new, Regular web application, with Client Secret Post as the authentication method.
+3. Create a new `Single Page Application`.
 Make a note of the Client secret as it will be needed later.
-Finally, go to the Advanced settings section for the app and make sure the following grant types are enabled: `Implicit`, `Authorization Code`, `Refresh Token`, `Client Credentials`, and `Password`.
+Finally, go to the Advanced settings section for the app and make sure the following grant types are enabled: `Implicit`, `Authorization Code`, `Refresh Token`, and `Password`.
 This will allow using an api call to retrieve a valid token for testing in Postman.
 4. Create a new API
    - in API Settings:
      - Enable RBAC